rchikhi/fqgz/README.md

 ## Installing

-Type `make` and use it exactly as gunzip
+Type `make` and

+## Usage

+Exactly as gunzip.
+Two new parameters:

+* `-t` controls the number of threads

+* `-s XXX` skip XXX bytes in the compressed file and start decompression from this offset.
+In practice, will start a little bit later.

 ## Limitations